BenFradet/recipes/polenta.md

 - Add the polenta
 - Add the spinach
 - Mix with a wooden spoon for 3 to 4 minutes until it is thick
-- Get the saucepan off the heat, add pepper and paprika
+- Get the saucepan off the heat, add pepper and other spices
 - Put the mix in a gratin dish
+- Add the tomato pulp
+- Mix
 - Level the polenta in the dish
 - Let it cool and harden
-- Pre-cut 6 pieces
-- Coat with the tomato pulp
+- Add olive oil on the top
-- Add the cheese
+- Grate the cheese on top
-- Put in a oven for 30 minutes at 180C
+- Put in a oven for 30 minutes at 200C
-- Cook the fried eggs in a pan